 To send mass email legally, make sure your email list contains contacts toward who have a legitimate business interest in what you’re offering.
 Make sure to include an unsubscribe link and instantly remove recipients who unsubscribe from future emails.
-And check local spam laws, like CAN-SPAM in the U.S., to make sure your mass emails are compliant.
+And check local spam laws, like the U.S. CAN-SPAM Act, to make sure your mass emails are compliant.

 How to mass email without getting blacklisted?

 Mass emails are not spam, so you shouldn’t get blacklisted as long as your mass emails are relevant, targeted, and desired by your recipients.